klairvoyage/AUD-23-Student/README.md

 # AUD-23-Student-Solutions

 This repository is a collection of homework solutions from SoSe 23.
+- Fibonacci: iteration vs recursion (2/2p)
+- sorting algorithms (27/30p)
+- Btrfs operations (11,5/12/30p)
+- Kruskal & Dijkstra (30/30p)

 The projects are organized in a single repository but maintain their individual Git histories.

 ## Running Public Tests